OTHER NAMESNevada Healthcare POANevada Healthcare Power of AttorneyNevada Medical POANevada Healthcare Proxy

-Making a Nevada Healthcare Power of Attorney
+What is a Nevada Medical Power of Attorney?

-A Nevada Healthcare Power of Attorney is a legal document that gives a person or organization the authority to make health-related decisions on your behalf, such as refusing or accepting medical treatment, when you cannot do so.
+A Nevada Medical Power of Attorney is a legal document that gives a person or organization the authority to make health-related decisions on your behalf, such as refusing or accepting medical treatment, when you cannot do so.

 The individual giving permission is called the "principal," and the people or organizations gaining powers are called the "agents."
 Suited for residents of Nevada, this Power of Attorney for health care is made for use in Clark County, Washoe County, Lyon County, and in all other counties across the state.
 All Nevada Healthcare PoA forms from Rocket Lawyer can be modified to address your particular scenario.
 Creating this legal document provides verification to medical providers and other parties that your chosen representative(s) can legally act in your interest.